Zero Milestone

-The Zero Milestone is a zero mile marker monument in Washington, D.C. intended as the initial milestone from which all road distances in the United States should be measured when it was built.
-At present, only roads in the Washington, D.C. area have distances measured from it.
+The Zero Milestone is a zero mile marker monument in Washington, D.C., erected in 1923 as the initial milestone from which all road distances in the United States would be measured.

 Location

-The monument stands just south of the White House at the north edge of The Ellipse, within President's Park.
+The monument stands just south of the White House at the north edge of the Ellipse, within President's Park.
 Atop the monument is a bronze 16-point compass rose with a very small worn-down pyramid at its center whose top serves as a National Geodetic Survey benchmark (HV1847).